developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/application/Application.md

-#Application

-## Overview
+---
+title:  Application Module
+productversion: '1.4'
+product: Enterprise Browser
+layout: guide.html
+subhead:
+---
+##Overview
-The Application class is used for accessing or setting application level configuration settings.
+The Application class is used for accessing or setting app-level configuration settings.

 ## Enabling the API
 There are two methods of enabling the Application API: